MOPIA is charged with the responsibility for not only the awareness of the environmentally handling of refrigerants to the various service industries.

 We hold awareness sessions throughout Manitoba each Spring and Summer.

-MOPIA will again be hosting our informative program awareness sessions across Manitoba during 2018.
+MOPIA will be hosting our informative program awareness sessions across Manitoba.
 These one-hour sessions were designed to inform our stakeholders about any pending industry trends, new technology and regulatory awareness.

 The sessions included highlights of the regulation and information about MOPIA’s ongoing and upcoming activities.